 - “Grandma and Grandpa are coming over soon.
 Would you like to tell them all about how you got your stickers today, and show them your chart?”

-• Remember to remind your little Owl to feel what her body is saying, and check her Pull-Ups® Learning Designs® regularly.
+- Remember to remind your kid to feel what their body is saying, and check their Pull-Ups® training pants regularly.
 “Remember to pay special attention to when your body is telling you it has to go.
 When you feel that really tight feeling in your belly, that’s the time.
-Tell me right away so we can make it to the potty and keep your Learning Designs there!"
+Tell me right away so we can make it to the potty and keep your fading graphic there!"

-As your child becomes more independent, offer your Owl wipes.
-Owls love to be neat and tidy, and the wipes will help them know if they’re getting clean in just the right way.
+As your child becomes more independent, offer your cautious child wipes.
+Detail-oriented children love to be neat and tidy, and the wipes will help them know if they’re getting clean in just the right way.

-Teach your Owl to continue wiping until nothing comes off on the paper.
+Teach your cautious child to continue wiping until nothing comes off on the paper.
 Remember that if your child is a girl, it is important for her to learn to wipe from front to back.
 If your child puts something into a potty chair, work together to deposit it into the toilet and clean out the potty.
-This is part of the potty routine that your Owl will want to learn about, given his natural need to know all there is to know about the potty.
-If your Owl wants to help in a way that will still be hygienic, let him.
-If he isn’t showing interest, however, don’t force the issue.
+This is part of the potty routine that your careful child will want to learn about, given their natural need to know all there is to know about the potty.
+If your kid wants to help in a way that will still be hygienic, let them.
+If they aren’t showing interest, however, don’t force the issue.

 Activity: My Own Potty Book

-- How to Get Started Potty Training Your Owl >
+- How to Get Started Potty Training Your Cautious Child >

-- Introducing Pull-Ups® Training Pants to Your Owl >
+- Introducing Pull-Ups® Training Pants to Your Cautious Child >

-- Helping Your Owl Know When to Go to the Bathroom >
+- Helping Your Cautious Child Know When to Go to the Bathroom >

-- Transitioning Your Owl to Big Kid Underwear >
+- Transitioning Your Cautious Child to Big Kid Underwear >

-- Potty Training Your Owl Away from Home >
+- Potty Training Your Cautious Child Away from Home >

-- Nighttime Potty Training with Your Owl >
+- Nighttime Potty Training with Your Cautious Child >

-- Potty Training Games to Play With Owl >
+- Potty Training Games to Play With Cautious Child >